jagathvm/Currency-Converter-API-Integration/README.md

 # Currency Converter API Integration

-This is a simple Node.js application that integrates with a third-party currency conversion API to perform currency conversions and fetch exchange rates.
+This is a simple Node.js application that integrates with the [ExchangeRate-API](https://www.exchangerate-api.com) to perform currency conversions and fetch exchange rates.

 ## Features

-- **Currency Conversion**: Convert one currency to another using real-time exchange rates.
+- **Currency Conversion**: Convert one currency to another using real-time exchange rates provided by [ExchangeRate-API](https://www.exchangerate-api.com).
 - **Exchange Rates**: Fetch the latest exchange rates for a specified base currency.
 - **Error Handling**: Includes robust validation and error messages for invalid inputs and failed API requests.